Kostasgr1089/arduSensor/readme.md

 ---

-## 📃 Web Dashboard Access
+## Web Dashboard Access

 * Login at: `http://localhost:8000/accounts/login/`
 * Manage thresholds, view sensor data history, export data manually.

 ---

-## 💪 Credits
+## Demo Dataset

-**Project developed by**: K. Gerokostas

-**Special Thanks**: Everyone contributing to Django, Django REST Framework, and the open-source community.
+A demo dataset (example_data.json) is included for testing.
+See SETUP.md – Using Example Data
+ for instructions on how to load it.

 ---

-# 🚀 Let's monitor smart, let's monitor safe!
+## Credits

+Project developed by: Konstantinos Gerokostas

+Institution: Harokopio University of Athens, Department of Informatics and Telematics Special Thanks: Django, Django REST Framework, and the open-source community.

+This repository contains the full source code of my undergraduate thesis project.